chriskyfung/chriskyfung.github.io/_posts/2019-11-23-featured-tips-tricks-and-tools-for-tumblr-bloggers.md

 - [Removing "Open"/"Install the App" header toolbar from mobile Tumblr page : web_design](https://www.reddit.com/r/web_design/comments/3vtb1z/removing_openinstall_the_app_header_toolbar_from/)
 - [How to increase you Tumblr SEO. - How to increase you Tumblr SEO. - Nerd Ramblings](https://nerdramblings.tumblr.com/post/4388960162/how-to-increase-you-tumblr-seo)
 - [Tumblr Vs. Medium: Comparing Popular Blogging Platforms](https://www.lifewire.com/tumblr-vs-medium-comparing-popular-blogging-platforms-3485755)

+This post has also been published to Medium.
+If you like to read and take notes in Medium, please visit [Medium (@chriskyfung)](https://medium.com/@chriskyfung/featured-tips-tricks-and-tools-for-tumblr-bloggers-2019-25c51fad73ee).

 <style>
     .discontinued {